TNO-MPC/communication/README.md

 - byte strings
 - integers
 - floats
-- (nested) lists/dictionaries/numpy arrays containing any of the above.
+- (nested) lists/tuples/dictionaries/numpy arrays containing any of the above.
 Combinations of these as well.

+Under the hood [`ormsgpack`](https://pypi.org/project/ormsgpack) is used, additional options can be activated using the `option` parameter (see, https://github.com/aviramha/ormsgpack#option).

 Messages can be sent both synchronously and asynchronously.
 If you do not know which one to use, use the synchronous methods with `await`.